cirruslabs/cirrus-ci-docs/docs/support.md

 Please email [sales@cirruslabs.org](mailto:sales@cirruslabs.org), so we can get a support contract in addition to [TOC](legal/terms.md).
 The contract will contain a special priority email address for your organization and other helpful information.
-Sales team will also schedule a check-in meeting to make sure your engineering team is set for success and Cirrus CI roadmap aligns with your needs.
+Sales team will also schedule a check-in meeting to make sure your engineering team is set for success and Cirrus Labs roadmap aligns with your needs.